How To Read A Curling Scoreboard

 Curling is divided up into ten ends for men’s and women’s curling and eight ends for mixed doubles curling.
 An end consists of each team alternating throwing five or eight stones each.
 After all stones have been thrown, the end is scored.
 The score also affects which team gets the hammer, which is the last shot advantage for the next end.

 In curling, the scoreboard keeps track of the score for the entire game.
 The score is updated on an end-by-end basis.
 There are two types of scoreboards in curling, ones that have the ends on top and ones that have the ends in the middle.
 Both scoreboards keep track of the score, but show it in different ways.

 If you have seen a scoreboard while watching curling on television, you have seen a scoreboard where the ends are listed on top.
 The numbers one through eight or ten are arranged in ascending order.
 Usually, a curling game will last all eight or ten ends.
-Sometimes, you will see a nine or 11 on the scoreboard in case the score is tied after the set amount of ends and another end is needed to determine the winner.
+Sometimes, you will see a nine or 11 on the scoreboard in case the score is tied after the set number of ends and another end is needed to determine the winner.

 On the far left of the scoreboard are the team names.
 One of the team names is followed by an asterisk or hammer.
 This indicates which team had the hammer in the first end.
 We will learn about the hammer later on in curling scoring.